Walther Bothe: Uranium Club

 By late 1941, it was apparent that the nuclear energy project would not make a decisive contribution to ending the war effort in the near term.
 HWA control of Uranverein was relinquished to the RFR in July 1942.
 The nuclear energy project thereafter maintained its kriegswichtig (important for the war) designation and funding continued from the military.
 However, the German nuclear power project was then broken down into the following main areas: uranium and heavy water production, uranium isotope separation, and the Uranmaschine (uranium machine; i.e., nuclear reactor).
 Also, the project was then essentially split up between nine institutes, where the directors dominated the research and set their own research agendas.
 Bothe's Institute for Physics was one of the nine institutes.
-The other eight institutes or facilities were: the Institute for Physical Chemistry at the University of Munich, the HWA Versuchsstelle (testing station) in Gottow, the KWIC, the Physical Chemistry Department of the University of Hamburg, the Kaiser-Wilhelm-Institut für Physik (Kaiser Wilhelm Institute for Physics), the Second Experimental Physics Institute at the University of Göttingen, the Auergesellschaft, and the Second Physical Institute at the University of Vienna.
+The other eight institutes or facilities were: the Institute for Physical Chemistry at the Ludwig-Maximilians-Universität München, the HWA Versuchsstelle (testing station) in Gottow, the KWIC, the Physical Chemistry Department of the University of Hamburg, the Kaiser-Wilhelm-Institut für Physik (Kaiser Wilhelm Institute for Physics), the Second Experimental Physics Institute at the University of Göttingen, the Auergesellschaft, and the Second Physical Institute at the University of Vienna.